Last Updated on 1st March 2019 by Sarah and Justin

 Looking for good cheap eats in Bangkok?
 Hit up the Terminal 21 food court: Pier 21.
-Because some of the best street food in Bangkok isn’t actually on the street!
+Because that’s where some of the best street food in Bangkok can be found.
 The Terminal 21 food court is a mecca of street food that’s actually cheaper than what you’ll find on the street.
 And every stall has a menu with English, so it’s a great place for Bangkok beginners to easily try a whole bunch of dishes.
 Needless to say, we visited the Terminal 21 food court many times during our two trips to Bangkok.
 And after all that intensive research, we feel like we identified the best of the best.
 So here are our recommendations for what to eat at Terminal 21 in Bangkok.

 The best: what to eat at Terminal 21